-Mystic Seaport is the nation's leading maritime museum and is home to the Charles W. Morgan, the last wooden whaleship in the world.
-Explore American maritime history first-hand as you climb aboard tall ships, stroll through a 19th-century coastal village, discover exhibits, and watch a working preservation shipyard in action.<...
+Mystic Seaport Museum is the nation's leading maritime museum and is home to the Charles W. Morgan, the last wooden whaleship in the world.
+Explore American maritime history first-hand as you climb aboard historic vessels, stroll through a working waterfront, explore world-class exhibits, and watch a working preservation...
 Read More

-The Maritime Gallery at Mystic Seaport is the nation's foremost gallery specializing in contemporary marine art and ship models.
+The Maritime Gallery at Mystic Seaport Museum is the nation's foremost art gallery specializing in contemporary marine art and ship models.

-Dining options at Mystic Seaport include the Museum's Cafe & Bake Shop, the Galley Restaurant, Spouter's Tavern (seasonal) and Latitude 41° Restaurant, which offers waterfront dining.
+Dining options at Mystic Seaport Museum include the Museum's Cafe & Bake Shop; the Galley Restaurant and Spouter's Tavern (seasonal); and Latitude 41° Restaurant, which offers waterfront dining.

 Tour time: 3-5 hours